joeattardi/react-snackbar-alert/README.md

 - `dismissable` - Whether or not this snackbar can be manually dismissed by the user
 - `message` - The message to display
 - `progressBar` - Whether or not to show the progress bar for this snackbar
+- `sticky` - Whether or not this snackbar should be sticky.
+Sticky snackbars are not automatically removed.
 - `timeout` - The time before this snackbar is removed (overrides the timeout in `SnackbarManager`)